sonatype-nexus-community/auditjs/README.md

 Audit installed packages and their dependencies to identify known vulnerabilities.

+Execute from inside a node project (above the node_modules directory) to audit the dependencies.

 If a package.json file is specified as an argument, only the dependencies in the package file will be audited.